tegarimansyah/malas-cli/README.md

 └── sub_command.py
 ```

-We can pu automation script in plugins folder, namespacing with your own namespace.
-In the future, I hope we able to pull from github repository and namespacing based on username.
+We can put automation script in plugins folder, namespacing with your own namespace.
+In the future, I hope we will able to pull from github repository and namespacing based on username.

 Let's see our `plugins/tegarimansyah/hello_world.py`